WARNING: These guidelines are TENTATIVE

 development process.
 The IOCCC rules and IOCCC guidelines

 are only a small part of the overall contest.
-Even so, one may think the
+Even so, one might think the

 contest IOCCC rules and IOCCC guidelines process as a parody